 Guidelines are reviewed and approved for adoption at least every two years by Premera's Clinical Quality Improvement Committee.
 The committee's composition reflects a variety of medical and behavioral health specialties, as well as geographic regions served by Premera.

-ADHD: Clinical Practice Guideline for the Diagnosis, Evaluation and Treatment of Attention-Deficit/Hyperactivity Disorder in Children and Adolescents
+The Institute for Clinical Systems Improvement has endorsed with qualification the American Academy of Pediatrics guideline, ADHD: Clinical Practice Guideline for the Diagnosis, Evaluation, and Treatment of Attention-Deficit/Hyperactivity Disorder in Children and Adolescents, and Supplement - March 2014

 American Heart Association, American College of Cardiology